One of the keys when it comes to investing for the long term is to make sure you’re minimizing the fees you’re paying to invest your money.

 - Partial account transfer out fee: $5 per security ($25 minimum/$75 max).

-As mentioned above, Axos Invest’s product and service is free with the exception of a few small fees for certain types of transfers, or check disbursements.
-They plan on making their money through add-on products and services.
+As mentioned above, Axos Invest’s product and service is very low cost and there are only a few small fees for certain types of transfers or check disbursements.

 Premium Add-On Products & Services